 John helped start and develop the National Association of Property Tax Attorneys.
 He served as its President for more than 20 years.
 John works with lawyers from this group and many other fine property tax attorneys around the United States.
 John has been recognized continually as a Texas Superlawyer and as one of the Best Lawyers in America.
 Best Lawyers also recognized John as "Lawyer of the Year - Litigation and Controversy Tax Dallas/Fort Worth 2022."
 He was honored with the Wayne Peveto award by the Real Estate Center of Texas A&M University “in recognition of outstanding contributions in the Texas property tax profession,” and with an lifetime achievement award from the Texas Oil and Gas Association “in recognition of [his] service and contribution in the field of property taxation in Texas.”
 John has served as the Chair of the Property Tax Committee of the Tax Section of the State Bar of Texas, the chair of the Property Tax Committee of the Real Property Committee of the American Bar Association, and the chair of the entire Tax Section of the State Bar of Texas.
 John serves on the board of directors of the Texas Taxpayers and Research Association.

 Outside his legal interests, John has had a passion for coaching youth baseball and softball and did so for 40 years.
 He also taught CPR classes for the American Red Cross and served as a hospice volunteer with the Visiting Nurses Association.
 He visited sick and elderly patients in the hospital and nursing home through his church and has served on multiple church councils.
-John is married, has six children and one grandchild.
+John is married, has six children and two grandchildren.
 He loves traveling, history and politics.